Aerobatics!

 It sold on March 1, 1929 to the Schlee-Brock Aircraft Corporation, Detroit, MI.
 It was equipped with Edo floats and flown on the routes of Arrowhead International Airlines, a Schlee-Brock subsidiary operating for a short time out of Duluth, MN.

 We next see NC194E landing at Tucson on February 5, 1930 flown by Don Walker carrying passenger George Sherwood.
 Based in Detroit, they are eastbound from Los Angeles, CA to El Paso, TX.
-This may be a ferry flight for Schlee-Brock, because NC195E was sold on February 11, 1930 to G.W.
+This may be a ferry flight for Schlee-Brock, because NC194E was sold on February 11, 1930 to G.W.
 Mennis of the Texas Worth Tool Company, Fort Worth, TX.
 Walker and Sherwood could very well have flown to California, then dropped the airplane off in Fort Worth on the way back east.
+Or, if you direct your browser to Walker's biography, his flight might have been in support of The National Glider Association, for which he was manager.

-Alas, we lose this airplane on April 27, 1930.
+Alas, we lose this airplane a couple of months later on April 27, 1930.
 It suffered an accident at Alvord, TX.
-Pilot James H. Kelly (one-time endurance flight record holder; did not sign the Register) along with Mennis and another passenger were killed.
+Pilot James H. Kelly (one-time endurance flight record holder) along with Mennis and another passenger were killed.
 Another passenger was seriously injured.
 The airplane was demolished and only the engine was salvaged.

 The Register